jdcyin/jdcyin.github.io/projects.md

 ---
 layout: projects
-title: Personal
+title: Personal Projects
 show_collection: projects
 description: >
-  Other projects, my travel website, and things that did not have anywhere else to belong.
+  My travel website, other projects, and things that did not have anywhere else to belong.
 no_groups: true
 ---